Ancient Egyptian afterlife beliefs: Journey to the afterlife

 The path to the afterlife for the deceased was a difficult one.
 There were various gates, doors and pylons located in Duat, which the deceased would be required to pass.
 These gates had deities in charge of guarding them, sometimes there are more than 1,000 guardian deities listed, according to Ancient funerary texts.
-Every gate was guarded by a minor deity, commonly depicted as being zoo-anthropomorfic adored with enormous threatening knifes, who allowed access only to the souls capable of pronouncing the secret name of the deity themself, as a sort of "password".
-Therefore the deceased would be buried with writings containing the names of these deities.
+Every gate was guarded by a minor deity, commonly depicted as being zoo-anthropomorphic adorned with enormous threatening knives, who allowed access only to the souls capable of pronouncing the secret name of the deity themself, as a sort of "password".
+Therefore, the deceased would be buried with writings containing the names of these deities.
 A lot of these deities were given names that inspired terror and, above all, evoked their fearful powers.
 The names of these deities from time to time are disturbing, for instance, "He who dances in blood" and "Mistress Of Anger", or as harmless as "Mistress Of The Altar".

 Ancient Egyptians saw Wepwawet as one who opened the ways to, and through, Duat, for the spirits of the dead.
 However, not all who died were presented with the opportunity to travel to the underworld.
 Since the living were obligated to ensure that the deceased could travel to the afterlife, it was also in their control to eliminate one's chance in achieving eternity.
 Therefore, the living had an array of options that prevented a second life to an unworthy individual who had died.
 The most famous included decapitation, which when executed, "killed a person twice".
 As a result, the second death associated with decapitation was also assumed to have annihilated the chance at another life.
 As noted in Egyptian texts, this instance was incredibly feared, but happened most often to those who rebelled or disobeyed the king.